libreswitch/ops/tests/rest/rest_test.md

 ### Description

-1. Verify if VLAN was created unsucessfully.
+- Verify if VLAN was created unsucessfully.
+    1. Execute the POST request over "/rest/v1/system/bridges/bridge_normal/vlans" using each configuration.
+    2. Verify if the HTTP response is `400 BAD REQUEST`.
+    3. Verify if the HTTP response is not empty.

 The new VLAN will have the following configurations: